-Worldwide there is a resurgence of interest in the sugar industry and there has never been a better time to consider growing sugarcane than right now.
+Worldwide there is a resurgence of interest in the sugar industry and there has never been a better time to consider growing sugarcane.

 We are actively working with new and existing growers to develop and expand the cane industry in the Queensland area, through the adoption of technology and well-established principles recommended in the SRA Farming System.

-My experienced team can offer you expert advice on growing sugarcane.
-We can help you get started with advice on farm suitability, sugar cane economics, cane varieties, land preparation, planting, growing and harvesting.
+Our experienced team is available to keep you farming well into the future.
+We offer advice on farm suitability, sugar cane economics, cane varieties, land preparation, planting, growing and harvesting.

-Why not join us in a vibrant industry with a solid future?
+We invite you to join us in a vibrant industry with a solid future.

 Cane Farming Basics

-Sugarcane is grown on a range of soils in the region, from sloping red volcanics to sands to heavy clays to rich alluvials.
+Sugarcane is grown on a range of soils in the region, from sloping red volcanic soil to sands to heavy clays to rich alluvials.
 Growers choose different cane varieties for different soil types and situations.

 - Weed control